mattoorahul/Programming-References/README.md

 Documenting my journey of courses and references in becoming a better😂 java developer

 ## Books I use:
-1. Java The Complete Reference, 8th Edition Paperback – 1   - its old but reading it is delightful.. newer editions dont actually bring anything new.. my belief in chaos .. https://www.amazon.in/gp/product/1259002462/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1
+1. Java The Complete Reference, 8th Edition Paperback – 1   - its old but reading it is delightful.. newer editions dont actually bring anything new.. https://www.amazon.in/gp/product/1259002462/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1

-2. JAVASCRIPT THE DEFINITIVE GUIDE 7/ED - Unravels the mysteries of the web.. and this guy is not dead yet.. https://www.amazon.in/gp/product/9352139968/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1
+2. JAVASCRIPT THE DEFINITIVE GUIDE 7/ED - Unravels the mysteries of the web.. https://www.amazon.in/gp/product/9352139968/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1

 ## Tools used across industry..